luk036/physdes-py/note.md

 - Mainly Integer Coordinate

-  - faster than floating point.
+  - faster than floating Point.
 More importantly, more accurate.
   - Objects are small, but coordinates could be very large
     - Concept of affine space:
-      - point + vector = point
+      - Point + vector = Point
-      - point - point = vector
+      - Point - Point = vector
       - arithmetics for vector only

-- Rectilinear polygon
+- Rectilinear Polygon

-  - the number of vertices of each polygon is small (say within 100)
+  - the number of vertices of each Polygon is small (say within 100)
   - Consider special cases
   - Testing